MarvinMind/bugtracking/README.md

 - **Priority**: Low, Medium, High, Critical

 ✅ **Application Management**
-- Track issues across multiple applications
+- Free-form text input for application names
-- 4 sample applications pre-configured
+- Auto-suggest from existing applications
-- Filterable by application
+- Filterable by application name
+- **Affected Area**: Specify which part of the application is not working

+✅ **Expected Completion Date**
+- Set target completion dates for issues
+- Track deadlines and milestones
+- Filter and sort by expected completion

 ✅ **User Assignment**
 - Assign issues to team members